mssjeong/ExactConfidenceIntervals.jl/README.md

 # ExactCI.jl

-A Julia package that calculates the exact confidence intervals of maximum likelihood estimators.
-An implementation of the method proposed in Jeong (2023).
+A Julia package for computing exact confidence intervals of maximum likelihood estimators, implementing the method proposed in Jeong (2023).

 ## Installation